sgmurphy/wordpress-plugins/profile-builder/readme.txt

 17. Edit or Add New User Role

 == Changelog ==
+= 3.11.2 =
+* Fix: Exclude the register only terms and conditions field from the Redirect if Empty Required field functionality
+* Fix: Issue with password reset links when the username contained spaces
+* Fix: Issue with the Automatically Generate Passwords functionality not working when language was different than English
+* Fix: Private Website redirect preventing logins when the force login url parameter was present
+* Misc: Improvements to honeypot field
+* Misc: Change plugin icon from admin menu
+* Misc: Random changes for back-end pages design
+* Misc: Updated form styles preview images

 = 3.11.1 =
 * Fix: Javascript error triggering from the Elementor Pro integration
 * Fix: A potential notice appearing in a case